abbyazari/abbyazari.github.io/_pages/about.md

 <img src="../images/Azari2020_BasicDiagram.png" alt="Drawing" />

-<center> <em> Artistic interpretation of a middle-magnetosphere mass transport system at Saturn built from observations and data in [Azari et al., 2020](http://hdl.handle.net/2027.42/155251).
+<center> <em> Artistic interpretation of a middle-magnetosphere mass transport system at Saturn built from observations and data in <a href="http://hdl.handle.net/2027.42/155251">Azari et al., 2020 (PhD Thesis)</a>.
 This figure demonstrates an asymmetry in day and night side of the planet for high-energy plasma transport, with more frequent events injections of high energy material occuring on the night side of Saturn.
 Image developed in consulation with Falconieri Visuals. </em> </center>

 ### The Evolution of Mars' Magnetic Field